cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-nym-node-operator-guide-2026.md

 The Amnezia guide [How to run your VPN](https://amnezia.org/en/starter-guide) also lists VPS providers.

+> The following links come closest to what you could call a "yellow pages" of VPS providers worldwide:
+>
+> * [WHTop](https://www.whtop.com/directory/category/vps) (hosting directory + VPS category).
+This is a very large, directory-style listing that's useful for breadth, but expect some stale entries.
+> * [ServerHunter](https://www.serverhunter.com/) is an index/search engine for VPS and dedicated offers, and is great when you want "show me offers that match X in location Y."
+> * [Hostings.info](https://hostings.info/hosting/catalog) and [HostSearch](https://www.hostsearch.com/) are provider directories and can be useful for discovery, but quality varies.
+> * [VPSBenchmarks](https://www.vpsbenchmarks.com/) and [VPSMetrics](https://vpsmetrics.com/) are benchmark-driven and helpful for narrowing down providers that meet specific technical requirements.
+> * [Cloud Infrastructure Map](https://www.cloudinfrastructuremap.com/) provides good visual representations of cloud regions/locations, but it's not necessarily focused on VPS providers, but more on "public cloud regions."
+> * [Cloudscene](https://cloudscene.com/) is a directory focused on datacenters, cloud service providers, and connectivity.

 If you want additional background reading, these two posts give a practical feel for how providers react to privacy infrastructure:

 > * [Running a Tor Exit node/Mysterium Node in Linode.
 (24629) | Linode Questions](https://www.linode.com/community/questions/24629/running-a-tor-exit-nodemysterium-node-in-linode), and